chp-legacy/chainpoint-node/README.md

 the combination of your ETH address and the current time in the form: `<ETH_ADDRESS>-<TIMESTAMP>.key`.
 The contents of the file will be a single line of text which is the HMAC Auth key associated with that address.

-The `make backup-auth-keys` is no longer needed and will be removed in the future.
-You are still responsible for copying these backups to a safe place though!

 #### Restore